qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 retrieval quality.
 However, the best results were achieved by the `BAAI/bge-small-en` model, which outperformed both sparse and late interaction models.

+It's worth noting that ColBERT has not been trained on BeIR datasets, so its performance is fully out-of-domain.
+However, `all-MiniLM-L6-v2` [training dataset also does not contain any BeIR data](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2#training-data), and it still performs quite well.

 ### Pros and cons

 The retrieval quality speaks for itself, but there are some other aspects to consider.

-Traditional dense embedding models, as long as we can call any embedding model traditional, are quite often less complex than the late interaction models.
+Traditional dense embedding models we tested are less complex than the late interaction or sparse models.
 They have fewer parameters, and for that reason should also be faster during the inference and cheaper to maintain.
 Here is a comparison of the models used in the experiments:

 | Model                        | Number of parameters |
 |------------------------------|----------------------|